a2stuff/a2d/MGTK.md

 ```

 #### InPoly ($17)
-Is current position in bounds?
+Is pen location of the current grafport within the polygon?
 A=$80 true, 0 false

 Parameters:
 ```